NewtronLabs/EasyQrCode/README.md

 # EasyQrCode

 Library for creating and scanning QR codes for Android.
+Fully supports encryption.

 ---